mallibus/header_footer_cat_plugin/README.md

 # Cheshire Cat plugin to remove headers and footers ingesting documents

-This plugin helps in the ingestion og documents with repetitive headers and footers, like usually are corporate documents, managing fuzzy matching to allow for small differences (e.g. page numbers)
+This plugin helps in the ingestion of documents with repetitive headers and footers, like usually are corporate documents, managing fuzzy matching to allow for small differences (e.g. page numbers)

 ### Settings